agmcfarland/biopython_workshop/README.md

 # Lesson overview

-1. Monday – Introduction to strings, Biopython, and Biopython sequences
+1. Day 1 – Introduction to strings, Biopython, and Biopython sequences

-2. Tuesday – Opening, closing, and saving sequence files with Biopython
+2. Day 2 – Opening, closing, and saving sequence files with Biopython

-3. Wednesday – More sequence modification and data extraction
+3. Day 3 – More sequence modification and data extraction

-4. Thursday – Extracting and storing sequence data, working with GenBank files
+4. Day 4 – Extracting and storing sequence data, working with GenBank files

-5. Friday – BLAST-ing against the NCBI database
+5. Day 5 – BLAST-ing against the NCBI database